How To Handle Conflict At The Workplace And Solutions

-This Article On How To Handle Conflict Was Written By Billy Stavridis
+This BLOG On How To Handle Conflict At The Workplace And Solutions By Alexander Thomas Carlucci

 Nice people can master conflict just a well as mean people

 Typically nice and mild-mannered individuals tend to shy away from conflict, not that mean people are any better at conflict; they just enjoy it more.

 Recent studies have shown how an individual handles conflict has a direct impact and can make or break their career

 - people who are too aggressive in conflict situations harm their performance by alienating their peers

 Researchers measured something scientifically that many of us have seen firsthand while people who are too passive at handling conflict hinder their ability to reach their goals:

 The key to effective handling of conflict is assertiveness:

 - that delicate place where you get your needs met without bullying the other person into submission